Epistam/epistam.github.io/IT/chal.w44-2-prime-gen.md

 This "solution" to the problem is the most basic and intuitive you can think of.
 Basically, it's about going over every integer, and checking the basic rules that make a prime number a prime number.
-Since we're not completely stupid either, we also know it is not necessary to check a number's divisiblity by more than its square root.
+Since we're not completely stupid either, we also know it is not necessary to check a number's divisibility by more than its square root.
 Which should help decrease the complexity significantly and make it a somewhat decent answer to the problem.
 Let's see how it performs !